 NU-Food (http://www.ncl.ac.uk/afrd/business/nufood/) is a new facility for food and consumer research, which comprises facilities for food production, sensory testing and food-related training activities, as well as facilities specifically designed for food related trials with

 healthy volunteers.
 NU-Food was established in 2012 and launched in June 2013, and the facilities are available for both internal University users and external users from Industry or the general Community.

 Completed PhD projects:

 Dr Ahlam Rashed, 'Variation of bioactive constituents, sensory qualities and yield in carrots grown with different types of crop management'.
 Co-supervisors Dr Julia Cooper and Prof Carlo Leifert.
 Libyan Government funded.
 Awarded 2009.

-Miss Dimitra Chormova, 'Effect of sustainable fertigation on greenhouse tomatoes in relation to plant growth, yield and fruit quality'.
+Dr Dimitra Chormova, 'Effect of sustainable fertigation on greenhouse tomatoes in relation to plant growth, yield and fruit quality'.
 Co-supervisors Dr Ed Okello and Dr Robert Shiel.
 Greek Government scholarship.
-Awarded 2010
+Awarded 2010.

 Ongoing PhD projects: